ska-telescope/developer.skatelescope.org/src/development/getting_started.rst

 Deploy the TMC prototype and Webjive in kubernetes
 ```````````````````````````````````````````````````

-The integration github repository can be found at `<https://gitlab.com/ska-telescope/skampi>`_.
+The integration gitlab repository can be found at `<https://gitlab.com/ska-telescope/skampi>`_.

 Documentation on deployment can be found at `<https://developer.skatelescope.org/projects/skampi/en/latest/README.html>`_